 TTY/TDD (for the deaf or hard-of-hearing),?1-800-828-1120, or 711

-Within 15 calendar days after receipt of the complaint, (Your agency coordinator) or his/her designee will meet with the complainant to discuss the complaint and the possible resolution.
+Within 15 calendar days after receipt of the complaint, Bristol Virginia Transit's ADA Coordinator or his/her designee will meet with the complainant to discuss the complaint and the possible resolution.
 Within 15 calendar days of the meeting, (your agency coordinator) or his/her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille or audio tape.
 The response will explain DRPT’s position and offer options for substantive resolution of the complaint.

-If (your agency name) response does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Department of Rail and Public Transportation or his/her designee.
+If Bristol Virginia Transit's response does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Department of Rail and Public Transportation or his/her designee.

 Within 15 calendar days after receipt of the appeal, the Department of Rail and Public Transportation or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the Department of Rail and Public Transportation or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Danny Hunt or his/her designee, appeals to the Department of Rail and Public Transportation or his/her designee, and responses from these two offices will be retained by The City of Bristol, Virginia, for at least three years.
+All written complaints received by the ADA Coordinator or his designee, appeals to the Department of Rail and Public Transportation or his/her designee, and responses from these two offices will be retained by The City of Bristol, Virginia, for at least three years.